intel/scikit-learn-intelex/INSTALL.md

 python setup.py develop
 ```

-⚠️ Keys `--single-version-externally-managed` and `--no-deps` are required so that daal4py is not downloaded after installation of scikit-learn-intelex
+⚠️ Keys `--single-version-externally-managed` and `--no-deps` are required so that daal4py is not downloaded after installation of Intel(R) Extension for Scikit-learn

-## Building documentation for scikit-learn-intelex
+## Building documentation for Intel(R) Extension for Scikit-learn
 ### Prerequisites for creating documentation
 * sphinx
 * sphinx_rtd_theme